 Tips for Making Extra Flavorful Ca Ri Ga

-I hope you enjoy this old family Ca Ri Ga recipe.
-My mom has been making it since I was a child.
+I hope you enjoy this old family Vietnamese Chicken Curry recipe.
+My parents have been making it since I was a child.
 My kids will be saying the same when they get older.

 Ingredients